×

 Definition of Caramel and Yakult

 Do you know What is Caramel and Yakult.
 If you are looking for the definition of Caramel and Yakult or want to know what is Caramel and Yakult?, then this is where you will fetch your answers.
 Well, in simple terms Caramel is a liquid made by heating and cooking sugar or syrup until it turns brown that is used as an ingredient for coloring and flavoring food.
 While Yakult is a probiotic dairy product made by fermenting a mixture of skimmed milk with a special strain of the bacterium Lactobacillus casei Shirota.
 Both these products are unique in their own ways.
-Caramel is a Not Available colored dairy product and Yakult is Not Available colored.
+Caramel is a colored dairy product and Yakult is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Caramel bears Not Available flavor with a Not Available aroma whereas Yakult has Refreshing, Sweet and Tangy flavor and a Milky aroma.
+Caramel bears flavor with a aroma whereas Yakult has Refreshing, Sweet and Tangy flavor and a Milky aroma.
 The color, flavor and the aroma of these products depict their origin.
 Caramel originated in American, whereas origin of Yakult is traced back to Japan.